magnum-af/magnum.af/README.md

 # Architecture
 **magnum.af** is a monolithic C++ application with python-bindings for a script-style user interface.
-* The C++ core project resides in folder [magnumaf/](magnumaf/)
+* The C++ core project is located at [magnumaf/](magnumaf/)
     * Includes all interactions and solvers
     * Example scripts are found in [magnumaf/examples/](magnumaf/examples/)
 * Python bindings in [python/](python/)
   * Enable a script-style user interface
   * API compatible with numpy arrays
-  * Provides additional utilities handling user input.
+  * Provides additional utilities handling user input

 **magnum.af** makes extensive use of the [arrayfire GPU library](https://github.com/arrayfire/arrayfire):
-* Convenient abstraction of GPU-hardware.
+* Convenient abstraction of GPU-hardware
 * Both used in the API and internally
-* Hardware-neutral with support for CUDA, OpenCL and CPU backends.
+* Hardware-neutral with support for CUDA, OpenCL and CPU backends
-    * Provides a common container for all backend.
+    * Provides a common container for all backend
-    * Runs on both Nvidia(R) and AMD(R) devices as well as on any x86 CPU.
+    * Runs on both Nvidia(R) and AMD(R) devices as well as on any x86 CPU
-    * Backends can be set at startup.
+    * Backends can be set at startup

 # Repositories
 **magnum.af** is publicly hosted on github as well as self-hosted on our gitlab server: